 The FDIC covers accounts up to $250,000.
 Robinhood offers up to $1,000,000 in FDIC insurance by spreading your money across multiple custodial accounts.

-Robinhood is one of the simplest trading platform out there in what is becoming a very crowded field.
-As a result, intermediate to advanced traders often find this platform to be lacking when it comes to research tools, order types and technical indicators.
-Still, if you are looking for a simple platform to trade commission free, it is an excellent option.
+Robinhood is one of the simplest trading platforms out there in what is becoming a very crowded field.
+As a result, advanced traders may find this platform to be lacking when it comes to research tools, order types, and technical indicators.
+Still, if you are looking for a simple platform to trade commission-free, it is an acceptable option.

 Robinhood is a 100 percent free trading platform.
 Robinhood does not charge any hidden fees or attach any strings!
 Don’t have the cash to open a sizable account?
 No worries.
 Robinhood doesn’t have a purchase minimum, which means you will be able to start investing right away.

-Your investments are protected under SIPC insurance, with the exception being cryptocurrency.
+Additionally, your investments, including the cash in your investment account, are protected under SIPC insurance, with the exception of cryptocurrencies.

 One final reminder, no one is insuring you against losses experienced from investing!